-In this book, the authors study in detail a property which Martineau called strong lineal convexity (convexité linéelle forte), and which he did not characterize geometrically.
-This notion, in the book called \mathbf{C} -convexity, is not linked to any cleistomorphism (closure operator), since the intersection of two strongly lineally convex sets need not have the property.
-Therefore it has a different character than lineal convexity and usual convexity, which, as is well known, are the fixed points of cleistomorphisms.
+In the book, the authors study in detail a property which Martineau called strong lineal convexity (convexité linéelle forte), and which he did not characterize geometrically.
+This notion, in the book called C-convexity, is not linked to any cleistomorphism (closure operator), since the intersection of two strongly lineally convex sets need not have the property.
+Therefore it has a different character than lineal convexity and usual convexity.

-An important characterization of strong lineal convexity has been obtained recently by Gennadi Henkin and Peter Polyakov: a lineally convex compact set is strongly lineally convex if and only if it can be approximated in the Hausdorff metric by lineally convex compact sets with smooth boundaries (Henkin & Polyakov (2012: Proposition 2.4)).
-For related question see also Kiselman (2016) and the references mentioned there.
+An important characterization of strong lineal convexity has been obtained recently by Gennadi Henkin and Peter Polyakov: a lineally convex compact set is strongly lineally convex if and only if it can be approximated in the Hausdorff metric by lineally convex compact sets with smooth boundaries (Henkin & Polyakov 2011: Proposition 2.4).